Green Oak Stair Designs, Suffolk

 The main staircase comprises chunky green oak treads, stacked on top of each other in a helical fashion.
 The treads create a curved inner edge to the staircase.

 At first floor level a kiln dried oak nosing finishes all floor edges and provides a fixing point for the balustrade.
-The balustrade constitutes a steel handrail clad in dark brown leather, mounted on coppiced hazel uprights.
-The main section of balustrade starts at ground floor level with a sumptuously curved stainless steel forged and tapered newel.
+The balustrade is a steel handrail clad in dark brown leather, mounted on coppiced hazel uprights.
+The main section of balustrade starts at ground floor level with a curved stainless steel forged and tapered newel.

 To obtain a guide price for your own staircase based around this design or using similar materials, please quote ref 3362.
+To find out more about oak stair designs please speak to one of our sales team.